Home

 It's almost impossible to over emphasise how much transitioning as a teenager (or younger) immensely aids passability and subsequent stealth.
 Circumstantial evidence strongly indicates that most Western (Caucasian) women transitioning full time after age 17 struggle to pass as female in daily life, and this becomes almost universal by age 30.
 The march of Father Time is particularly brutal for transwomen.

 Of course, any transwoman who has succeeded in going deep stealth is hardly likely to publicly claim this unless already out'ed, or she deliberately chooses to out herself.
 The many follow-up studies of transsexuals post-SRS are thus skewed by the dropping-out of the most successful and assimilated patients.
-Receiving and participating in such a study is the last thing that a women who has gone deep stealth would want.
+Receiving and participating in such a study is the last thing that a woman who has gone deep stealth would want.

 Almost all transwomen know that their appearance, size, and voice all play a big role in whether they can go the "stealth" route - but human nature being what it is, most women tend to take an over optimistic view of their physical traits.
 The early years of the 20th century present a transwoman with many options - a few examples in rough order of increasing cost and risk: